aiman-mumtaz/profile-roast/README.md

 # 🔥 Social Profile Roaster (Linkedin & Github)

 A brutally honest, dual-platform roasting tool.
-This app uses AI to generate witty, savage roasts based on your professional presence—whether you're a "Corporate LinkedIn Guru" or a "GitHub Green Square Addict"
+This app uses AI to generate witty, savage roasts based on your professional presence - whether you're a "Corporate LinkedIn Guru" or a "GitHub Green Square Addict"

 ## New Features